PdxCodeGuild/class_kiwi/1 Python/labs/01 Unit Converter.md

 This lab will involve writing a program that allows the user to convert a number between units.

+Before we begin, let's run through our pre-lab checklist
+- Make sure you are on the main branch `git branch` or `git status`.
+If you are not on the main branch you can use `git checkout main` to move to the main branch.
+- Once on the main branch, run the command `git pull` to make sure you have the most up to date version of our repository.
+- Next we can create a branch for our lab. `git checkout -b yourname-lab1`.
+Replace yourname with your actual name :)
+- Now you should be all set to begin your lab.

 ## Version 1

 Ask the user for the number of feet, and print out the equivalent distance in meters.
 Hint: 1 ft is 0.3048 m.
 So we can get the output in meters by **multiplying the input distance by 0.3048**.
 Below is some sample input/output.